Blooverh/Python_Algorithms/TreesChpt/notes.md

 >> every node has at most 2 children
 >> each child node is labeled as being a left or right child
 >> a left child precedes a right child in the order of children of a node.

+## Binary Tree traversal algorithms
+> preorder -> root is visited first, then the substrees rooted at its children are traversed recursively
+>> Algorithm:
+    preorder( T, p):
+        perform the visit action for position p for each child (C) in T.Children(p) do preorder(T, c)

+> Postorder traversal => recursively traverses the subtress rooted at the children of the root first and then visits the root, thus root will be last node to be visited.

+> Overall running of both this algorithms is O(n) meaning it increases linearly based on the number of inputs the tree contains.

+> Breadth First Traversal => Non recursive process for traversing the tree, we use a QUEUE to produce a FIFO semantics for the order in which we visit the nodes.
+Overall running time is O(n), due to the n calls to enqueue and n calls to dequeue as we keep nodes in queue to process the visit of such trees.
+>> Algorithm:
+    Initialize queue Q to contain the T.root() while Q != empty do
+        p= Q.dequeue() => p is the oldest entry in the queue meaning the position of the root node at the start perform the visit action for position p for each child c in T.children(p) do Q.enqueue(c) -> add p's children to the end of the queue for later visits

+> In order traversal -> We visit a position between the recursive traversals of its left and right subtrees.
+We can think of it as visiting  the nodes from left to right starting from the last level (depth) of the entire tree.
+For every position p the inorder traversal visits p after all the positions in the left subtree of the p and before all the positions in the right subtree of p.
+>> Algorithm: inorder(p):

+    if p has left child lc then
+        inorder(lc) => recursive traverse the left sub tree of p

+    perform the visit action for position p

+    if p has a right child rc then inorder(rc) => recursive traverse the right subtree of p

+# Binary Search Trees